Towards a trusted web: Timestamp content with WordProof

 Here’s how WordProof sees that route toward a trusted web:

 And here’s how readers can verify the validity of the content thanks to timestamps.
 Now, you can simply click on the link and see the WordProof popup appear.
 Getting your content verified is easy as well, it has a WordPress plugin to get that done for you.
 Check it out!
 If you like what you see, try it with a special discount we have for readers of our SEO blog.
 More on that at the end of this article.

 WordProof has won several awards, like the Dutch Blockchain Awards 2020, and the EIC Horizon Prize for the best blockchain solution for social good.
-This last one consisted of a prize of 1.000.000 euros awarded by the European Commission.
-Our CPO and CEO, Joost de Valk and Marieke van de Rakt have a private stake in this company.
+This last one consisted of a prize of 1,000,000 euros awarded by the European Commission.
+Yoast’s founder and our head of strategy, Joost de Valk and Marieke van de Rakt, have a private stake in this company.

 Trust is a big factor for search engines as well.
 Over the years, we saw search engines put an ever greater emphasis on trustworthy websites and high-quality content.
 Especially for the so-called Your Money or Your Life (YMYL) sites, trust and expertise are very important.
 These are the sites that can impact your life depending on what you do, so stuff like medical and financial information.
 In these industries, you need to know you can trust the content these sites offer.
 Plus, is that writer really an expert in the business?
 Of course, the same goes for news publishers.
 Trust is essential.

 Timestamping can help enhance the sense of trust for readers and publishers alike.
 But it’s not just the timestamp itself that helps build trust for readers.
 WordProof is also working on a solution to output the blockchain timestamps as Schema.org structured data.
 Search engines can read this structured data and verify the validity of your content.
 In the end, this might lead search engines to trust your content more.
 This is another way of proving who you say you are, where you are from, and what you have written.